mookums/zzz/README.md

 ## zzz?
 zzz is a framework for writing performant and reliable networked services in Zig.
 It supports both HTTP and HTTPS (using BearSSL for TLS).

 zzz currently supports Linux, Mac and Windows.
-Linux is currently the reccomended target for deployments.
+Linux is currently the recommended target for deployments.

 > [!IMPORTANT]
 > zzz is currently **alpha** software and there is still a lot changing at a fairly quick pace and certain places where things are less polished.